chatwoot/chatwoot/README.md

 ## Community?
 Questions?
 Support ?

-If you need help or just want to hang out, come say hi on our [ discord.](https://discord.gg/cJXdrwS)
+If you need help or just want to hang out, come, say hi on our [Discord](https://discord.gg/cJXdrwS) channel.

 ## Contributors ✨